wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 Invoke Script transaction invokes the [callable function](/en/ride/functions/callable-function) of the [dApp](/en/blockchain/account/dapp).
 [Learn more about dApp and script invocation](/en/building-apps/smart-contracts/what-is-a-dapp)

-In addition to the dApp address, callable function name, and arguments, the Invoke Script transaction can contain up to two payments to dApp (one payment before activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”).
+In addition to the dApp address, callable function name, and arguments, the Invoke Script transaction can contain payments to dApp.
+The maximum number of payments is 2 after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

+Starting from node version 1.3.1, after activation of feature #16 "Ride V5, dApp-to-dApp invocations, Continuations", the maximum number of payments is 10.
+Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 ## Fee